deutsia/deutsia-radio/README.md

 - **Bundled Darknet Stations** Add pre-curated i2p/tor station lists to local library
 - **Add any station** Support for Tor, Clearnet, I2P and per-station level custom proxy stations
 - **Full DNS Protection** - No DNS leaks to ISP/System DNS in Force Tor/Proxy modes, backed by 47 unit and integration tests
+- **Disable API connections** - Completely disable API connections + external cover art and utilize the app with only your local library

 ---